All Episodes

 Snerdley, you don't know this.

-But I went over there.
+But I went over there, I crashed dinner.

-You know, these people they were shocked that I would walk into a restaurant alone without security.
+You know, these people, they were shocked that I would walk into a restaurant alone without security.

-They were they were blown away.
+They were blown away.

 And they went away.

-Anyway, we've got the whole point of reminding you of this is that it's tea season again, and we are going to be kicking off with a special promotion called the Ride of a Lifetime Sweepstakes in honor of Paul Revere Day.
+Anyway, we've got the whole point of reminding you this is that it's tea season again, and we are going to be kicking off with a special promotion called the Ride of a Lifetime Sweepstakes in honor of Paul Revere Day.

 And I'm going to have the details later in the program as it unfolds.

-We don't send two people someplace, we send four in case somebody wants to take the kids or the family or whatever.
+We send four in case somebody wants to take the kids or the family or whatever.

 Yeah, Boston's a great place, a tourist place to go around.